Cortrah/crucible-client/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve the client with hot reload at localhost:8080
 npm run dev

-# build for production with minification
-npm run build

-# build for production and view the bundle analyzer report
-npm run build --report

-# run unit tests
-npm run unit

-# run e2e tests
-npm run e2e

-# run all tests
-npm test
+# run the server in a second command window at localhost:5000
+node server.js

+# visit the lobby to create a match at
+localhost:5000/lobby

 ```

-This is using a vue-cli starter see the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## V1
 - [x] Fix Structure